Summary

 Toggle between automatic and manual approval modes |

-/compact regularly during long sessions.
-Claude Code has a large context window, but compacting helps maintain focus and performance.
-It summarizes the conversation so far without losing important context about your project.
+/compact command should be used regularly during long sessions.
+Claude Code has a large context window, but compacting maintains focus and performance.
+It summarizes the prior conversation without losing important project context.

 Advanced Configuration